benjiebob/SMALify/README.md

 <img src="docs/badja_result.gif">

-This repository contains a implementation for performing 3D animal (quadruped) reconstruction from a monocular image or video.
+This repository contains an implementation for performing 3D animal (quadruped) reconstruction from a monocular image or video.
 The system adapts the pose (limb positions) and shape (animal type/height/weight) parameters for the SMAL deformable quadruped model, as well as camera parameters until the projected SMAL model aligns with 2D keypoints and silhouette segmentations extracted from the input frame(s).

 The code can be thought of as a modernization of the fitting code used in [Creatures Great and SMAL](https://arxiv.org/abs/1811.05804) paper; Chainer/ChumPy has been replaced with PyTorch, OpenDR replaced with PyTorch3D etc. However, I have also included some recent innovations from the [Who Left the Dogs Out?](https://arxiv.org/abs/2007.11110) such as the inclusion of limb scaling parameters, and an improved shape prior.

-The aim of this repository is to provide code for users to derive full 3D reconstructions for their quadruped animal image sequences.
-My great hope is that this work can be of some benefit to those working closely to animal science; I'd be delighted to hear from you if this is the case!
+The aim of this repository is to provided demonstrative fitting code to benefit comptuer vision researchers but also those working in animal science.
+In either case, I'd be delighted to hear from you!

 ## Installation
 1. Clone the repository **with submodules** and enter directory